StormikStormovich/StormikStormovich/README.md

 I mostly sit in the trees, at the lake in MD area and a little bit at AvM area near library.
 I like c+h a lot bro, same with touching and kissing random people who's cos I like.
 Same with interacting, I like interacting a lot (unless it's stated otherwise.)
 I'm mostly sitting in one area, so, uh, I've kinda seen some ppl around there.

 I don't think I'm the funniest or smartest cookie there but I listen well.
+I tend to worry too much over nothing, srry gng.
+Mostly s-nv and/or offtab unless I'm with my friends.

 *Kisses you on forehead platonically and runs away*